initsixcloud/Docs/hpa/CPU-hpa.md

 ### Siege is a stress tester for HTTP/HTTPS

-### If EKS Management Host OS is RHEL, then execute below commands
+### If EKS or AKS Management Host OS is RHEL, then execute below commands
 ```sh
 yum -y install epel-release
 yum -y install siege